SirPepe/ornament/Readme.md

 - **`signal` (Signal)**: The signal to subscribe to
 - **`options` (object, optional)**: Update handling options, consisting of...
-  - **predicate (function `(this: T, value) => boolean`, optional)**: If provided, controls whether or not the decorated method is called for a given signal update.
-Gets passed the signal's value and must return a boolean
+  - **predicate (function `(instance: T, value) => boolean`, optional)**: If provided, controls whether or not the decorated method is called for a given signal update.
+Gets passed the element instance and the signal's value, and must return a boolean

 ### `@debounce(options?)`